 Specialized band exercises are designed to increase the back shoulder muscle, increase joint stability, and integrity.
 This will enable you to use as much lower body strength and movement needed to swing and pitch at maximum velocity while reducing the risk of injury.

 There are several resistance band exercises you can do such as Band Pull-Aparts, Face Pulls and Face Pulls.
 It is essential that you incorporate J band exercises in your softball practice drills routine 3 times a week, if possible.
+So hurry and get your J bands specially chosen by us at amazon at a discounted price now to outperform the rest of the players while staying safe from injuries!

 Free feel to let us know about your favorite softball drills in the comment section~